ga-wdi-boston/git-workflow-teams/README.md

 Like `git merge`, `git rebase` also sometimes runs into merge conflicts that need to be resolved.
 The procedure for doing this is almost the same; once you fix the conflicts, run `git rebase --continue` to complete the rebase.

+### Lab : Part 3

+Go back to your project and check out the master branch.
+After implementing each of the following changes, check out your `ui` branch and try to rebase.
+If and when you run into conflicts, do your best to resolve them.

+- Use Bower to install Handlebars, and add a link to it from your HTML file.
+- Change the color scheme of your page in your CSS.
+- Change the `<ul>` in your HTML to an `<ol>` (ordered list) and update your JavaScript accordingly.

 ## Further Reading